matthansen0/azure-iot-ops-lab/README.md

 - General AIO health & config checks:
   - `az iot ops check`
   - `az iot ops support create-bundle`
-- If a run failed during AIO init/create and you see “multiple extensions” errors, delete the lab RGs with `destroy.sh` and redeploy (fastest in a lab).
+- If a run failed during AIO init/create and you see “multiple extensions” errors, delete the lab resource group and redeploy (fastest in a lab).

 ---

 ## 💸 Cost & limits

 Expect charges for the VM and Azure resources in the Ops Resource Group (Storage, Event Hubs created by the quickstart).
-Power off the VM when not in use, and use `destroy.sh` when you’re done and want to delete everything.
+Power off the VM when not in use, and delete the resource group when you’re done and want to delete everything.